 So when will this be resolved?

 It is very difficult to say.
 We were hopeful with the announcement of an agreement on the chassis maintenance that things would have moved forward in a more positive light.
 However, given the press release from the PMA and the subsequent response from the Union, as well as other industry experts' speculations, it would appear that things are not heading down a positive path.
-It is rumored that there may be a lockout by the employers.
+It is rumoured that there may be a lockout by the employers.

 Is there a strike or lockout at the ports?